AuslinD/Computing-EnvJustice/README.md

 # Computing-EnvJustice

 This repository contains the code and necessary files to generate helpful datasets and figures for my research on the environmental costs of data centers.
-To run a file, download or install the associated files and dependencies listed below.
-The files for the project are organized into three folders:
+To run a program, download or install the associated files and dependencies listed below.
+The files for my project are organized into three folders:
  - Data
  - PythonPrograms
  - ResearchPaper